Back

 Table of contents

-In the summer of 2022, a client came to us with an idea to make a cross-platform IPTV cinema for the European audience.
-They wanted us to develop a mobile app, its web version, and most importantly, a smart TV app.
-It was our first project developing a design for TV operating systems.
+Recently, our client came to us with an idea to make a cross-platform IPTV cinema for the European audience.
+They wanted us to develop a mobile app, its web version, and most importantly, a smart TV app for Android TV, Apple TV, and other popular platforms.
+It was our first project to develop a design for TV operating systems.
 In this article, we will tell you how we managed this, what we read, and what hidden pitfalls we faced.

 For a start, let’s give some context.
 To get the idea of our app, you need to know the conditions in which Europeans consume TV content.